oznogon/gattaibushido-public/rules/05_coach.md

 Coach plays the game very differently than the Pilots.
 Below are the major mechanical process changes that apply to your role in ***Gattaibushido:FUSION!***

-**Coach's Hand:** Coach's Minimum Hand is set equal to the number of Pilot Players in the current game session.
+**Coach's Hand:** Coach's Max Hand is set equal to the number of Pilot Players in the current game session.

 **Charges:** Coach doesn't spend Charges to empower his own Techs (aka Waves and Storms) during Throwdowns.
 Instead, you *Discard* from your Hand in order to activate these options (one Face for Waves, three Faces for Storms).